anilbhatt1/EPAI_session3-anilbhatt1_Changing-Bases/README.md

-# session2-Gaju27
+# session3-Anil Bhatt
-session2-Gaju27 created by GitHub Classroom
+session3-Anil Bhatt created by GitHub Classroom

 # Variables and Memory References
   Usually stored in RAM and this can be integer,float16/32 memory